 And hopefully, after a while, Instagram will too.

-Since LinkedIn is kind of like the Facebook of the professional world, you might think that their verification process would be a lot like Facebook’s.
+Since LinkedIn is like Facebook of the professional world, you might think that their verification process would be a lot like Facebook’s.

 But it’s not.
-LinkedIn verification process works a little bit differently.
+The LinkedIn verification process works a little bit differently.